Intermediate20 min readIndustrial Manufacturing

 Rockwell Automation Structured Text Example for Motor Control

 Complete working example demonstrating Structured Text implementation for Motor Control using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 (* Rockwell Automation FactoryTalk Suite - Motor Control Control *)